 IASSC’s core objective, which is sought through the application and follow-up process, is to verify one’s Adult Educational Competence as demonstrated (1) by a history of having conducted successful adult educational Lean Six Sigma programs; and (2) through a history of having at least three years relevant working experience in the application of the content of the Lean Six Sigma methodology.

-Finally, after the preceding qualifying factors have been assessed and successfully met, the candidate must demonstrate Technical Competence by achieving a score of greater than 600 on the IASSC Black Belt Exam.
+Finally, after the preceding qualifying factors have been assessed and successfully met, the candidate must demonstrate Technical Competence by achieving a minimum score of 80% on the IASSC Black Belt Exam.
 This will be conducted through our on-demand testing method.
 Successful candidates will be granted Black Belt Certification and Accredited Training Associate status.

 ATA application candidates are allowed only 1 retake attempt.
 ATA candidates that have failed both their original exam and their retake exam must wait at least 6 months from the date of the original application submittal to reapply for Accreditation.
 Candidates that pass an exam but do not comply with the Exam Retake Policy may not be granted Certification in IASSC’s sole and absolute discretion.